Skip to content

 php

-// Posts with NO spam comments
+// Posts with no spam comments

 $repo->findBy(['!comments.status' => 'spam']);

-// Posts with NO comments at all
+// Posts that have no comments at all

 $repo->findBy(['!comments.id' => ['>' => 0]]);

-Combined EXISTS / NOT EXISTS
+Mixing EXISTS and NOT EXISTS

 php

-// Posts by admins with no spam comments
+// Admins with no spam comments

 $repo->findBy([

-'user.role' => 'admin', // EXISTS
+'user.role' => 'admin', // EXISTS user

-'!comments.status' => 'spam' // NOT EXISTS
+'!comments.status' => 'spam', // NOT EXISTS spam comment

 ]);